iRobotEducation/root-robot-ble-protocol/README.md

 The current BLE protocol version supported on Root is `1.3`.
 (`1.4` is planned but not yet released.)
+Access [this site](https://code.irobot.com/update/index.html) to update to the most recent firmware version.
 A table of main board firmware versions with associated protocol versions is below:

 <table>